History of Carrboro

 Also during the late 1960s, Carrboro began to become more progressive in its thinking.
 Today the town has a reputation as one of the most progressive communities in the South.
 Carrboro was the first municipality in North Carolina to elect an openly gay Mayor in 1995, and was also the first in the state to grant domestic-partner benefits to same-sex couples.

-Growth has continued through the 1980s, 90s, and 2000s.
+Growth has continued through the 1980s, 1990s, and 2000s.
 This has resulted in the creation of a vibrant and diverse community.
-Carrboro Farmer’s Market, two venues that host national music acts (the ArtsCenter and Cat’s Cradle), and the DSI Community Theatre all call Carrboro home.
-The town also hosts annual events like the Carrboro Music Festival, Carrboro Film Festival, and the North Carolina Comedy Arts Festival.
+Carrboro Farmer’s Market, two venues that host national music acts (the ArtsCenter and Cat’s Cradle) call Carrboro home.
+The town also hosts annual events like the Carrboro Music Festival and Carrboro Film Festival.
 Today, over 20,000 people are able to call Carrboro home.